NewsIn Your CommunityVirginia Beach

 and last updated

-VIRGINIA BEACH, Va. — A motion to drop charges against a Kempsville High School assistant principal and his brother for alleged threats made against Immigration and Customs Enforcement (ICE) officers was filed by the Virginia Beach Commonwealth's Attorney, according to Sheppard & O'Brien Law Firm, which represented both defendants.
+VIRGINIA BEACH, Va. — Charges against a Kempsville High School assistant principal and his brother for alleged threats made against Immigration and Customs Enforcement (ICE) officers have been dropped by the Virginia Beach Commonwealth's Attorney.

-The motion to "nolle prosse" all charges against Mark Bennett, 59, and John Bennett, 54, on leave from his role as an assistant principal, will be heard at the Virginia Beach Courthouse Thursday at 2 p.m.
-WTKR News 3 will have a reporter at the hearing.
+The motion to "nolle prosse" all charges against Mark Bennett, 59, and John Bennett, 54, on leave from his role as an assistant principal, was heard Thursday afternoon at the Virginia Beach Courthouse at 2 p.m.

 "They did nothing wrong," said counsel for the Bennetts.
 "This dismissal reflects what we have maintained from the beginning — that the facts did not support criminal charges."